jakemcc/jakemccrary.com/source/blog/2025-08-14-human-in-the-loop-ai-and-a-deepness-in-the-sky.markdown

 I provided a command to run that would tell the AI agent (or me, if I were doing this by hand) if the config values were correct and told it to update config values until that command succeeded.
 I didn't tell it what to change, just provided a command to let it know when it was done, and it figured it out while I did less rote work with another coworker.

+## 🧍Asks ➡ 🤖 Proposes ➡ 🧍 decides

 We used to have to specify specific instructions to a computer through programming.
 Now we can specify desires/outcomes with natural language and often the computer will do a decent job of achieving our goal or at least get you to a reasonable starting point for you to take over.

 The computer takes our ambiguous input, proposes a solution, and then we're able to step-in and accept, change, and modify the results.
+This is an exciting change and thankfully we're able to acheive it without turning other human's into infected appliances.

 ```bash
 ┌─────────────┐     ┌────────────────┐     ┌─────────────┐